aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/add-watermark/_index.md

 ﻿---
-title: Add a Watermark – Aspose.Words for Java
+title: Add a Watermark
+second_title: Aspose.Words for Java
 articleTitle: Add a Watermark
 linktitle: Add a Watermark
 description: "Add a watermark into a document.
 Apache POI does not provide an opportunity to add a watermark."